Northern lights at Vestrahorn

 Magic Cloth Technique

-I had a comment on my flickr that 98 seconds is too long for a Northern Lights photograph.
-This is a matter of opinion depending if you want the stars to trail or if you want pinpoint stars.
-As you can see, the stars are pinpoint.
+I had a comment on Flickr that 98 seconds is too long for a Northern Lights photograph.
+This is a matter of opinion, depending if you want the stars to trail or if you want pinpoint stars.
+My highest-selling photo was a 120-second exposure of the northern lights.
+As you can see, the stars over Vestrahorn Mountain are pinpoint because they only had a fraction of the entire exposure time.